neildavis/teensy_hid_gamepad/README.md

 The positional arguments in the tuple value are as follows:

 1. Digital input id for the 'Clock' (CLK) pin of the rotary encoder.
 This is a key into `digital_ins`
-2. Digital input id for the 'Detent' (DT) pin of the rotary encoder.
+2. Digital input id for the 'Data' (DT) pin of the rotary encoder.
 This is a key into `digital_ins`
 3. Button id for the rotary encoder decrement (anti-clockwise) movement.
 4. Button id for the rotary encoder increment (clockwise) movement.